tw-wuqian/infra-as-code-lab-exercise/Session_1_IaC_and_Terraform_Intro/README.md

 ### Session 1 Goals

-1. Authenticate with AWS.
+1. Authenticate with AWS and write and deploy Terraform code to create an AWS VPC.

-2. Write and deploy Terraform code to create an AWS VPC.
+2. As a comparison to Terraform run cloudformation to create and destroy a VPC.

 3. Learn what FinOps is and why it is important for an Infrastructure Engineer to understand.